Updated: April 2020

-It’s 2018, have you heard of Feeder workouts?
+It’s 2020, have you heard of Feeder workouts?
 If not you’re missing out on the best damn way to grow your chest!
 It’s the best way to get a pump and train like a king.

 Feeder workouts work, and and it was the main method of Rich Piana’s workouts.
 But if you’re new to this concept what the hell are Feeder workouts?